gpeterson406/Greenwood_Book/_book/03-oneWayAnova.md

 simpler -- having a standardized residual more extreme than 5 or -5 would suggest a deviation from normality since we rarely see values that many standard deviations from the mean in a normal distribution.
-But mainly focus on the pattern in points in the QQ-plot and whether it matches the 1-1 line that is being plotted.] ***residuals*** are used (Figure \@ref(fig:Figure3-9)) and in others the raw residuals are used (Figure \@ref(fig:Figure3-11)) to compare the residual distribution to a normal one.
+But mainly focus on the pattern in points in the QQ-plot and whether it matches the 1-1 line that is being plotted.] ***residuals*** are used (Figure \@ref(fig:Figure3-9)) and in others the raw residuals are used (Figure \@ref(fig:Figure3-11)) to compare the residual distribution to a normal (Gaussian) one.
 Both the upper and lower tails (upper tail in the upper right and the lower tail in the lower right of the plot) show some separation from the 1-1 line.
 The separation in the upper tail is more clear and these positive residuals are higher than the line "predicts" if the distribution had been normal.
 Being higher than the line in the right tail means being bigger than expected and so more spread out in that direction than a normal distribution should be.
 The left tail for the negative residuals also shows some separation from the line to have more extreme (here more negative) than expected, suggesting a little extra spread in the lower tail than suggested by a normal distribution.
 If the two sides had been similarly far from the 1-1 line, then we would have a symmetric and ***heavy-tailed*** distribution.
 Here, the slight difference in the two sides suggests that the right tail is more spread out than the left and we should be concerned about a minor violation of the normality assumption.
 If the distribution had followed the normal distribution here, there would be no clear pattern of deviation from the 1-1 line (not all points need to be on the line!) and the standardized residuals would not have quite so many extreme results (over 5 in both tails).
 Note that the diagnostic plots will label a few points (3 by default) that might be of interest for further exploration.
 These identifications are not to be used for any other purpose -- this is not the software identifying outliers or other problematic points -- that is your responsibility to assess using these plots.
-For example, the point "2709"  is identified in Figures \@ref(fig:Figure3-9) and \@ref(fig:Figure3-11)  (the 2709^th^ observation in the data set) as a potentially interesting point that falls in the far right-tail of positive residuals with a raw residual of almost 160 cm.
+For example, the point "2709"  is identified in Figure \@ref(fig:Figure3-9)  (the 2709^th^ observation in the data set) as a potentially interesting point that falls in the far right-tail of positive residuals with a raw residual of almost 160 cm.
 This is a great opportunity to review what residuals are and how they are calculated for this observation.
 First, we can extract the row for this observation and find that it was a *novice* vest observation with a distance of 274 cm (that is almost 9 feet).
 The fitted value for this observation can be obtained using the ``fitted`` function on the estimated ``lm`` -- which here is just the sample mean of the group of the observations (*novice*) of 116.94 cm.
 The residual is stored in the 2,709^th^ value of ``eij`` or can be calculated by taking 274 minus the fitted value of 116.94.
-Given the large magnitude of this passing distance (it was the maximum distance observed in the ``Distance`` variable), it is not too surprising that it ends up as the largest positive residual. \index{\texttt{fitted()}} \index{R packages!\textbf{car}}
+Given the large magnitude of this passing distance (it was the maximum distance observed in the ``Distance`` variable), it is not too surprising that it ends up as the largest positive residual. \index{\texttt{fitted()}}

-\newpage

 ```r